dinarabdullin/PeldorFit2019/README.md

 1) The program is extended to three-spin systems.

-2) The structure of the configuration file is reconsidered to make it more general.
+2) The structure of a configuration file is reconsidered to make it more general.

 3) New Python scripts for visualization of the PeldorFit results are provided.